gboulant/todogo/doc/talks/talk01.rst

 it.
 These files are stored in the workspace associated to the context.

-I am back to the sport context:
+Let's go back to the sport context:

 .. code:: shell